 Part 1: Three Fundamental Questions

-Successful improvement efforts begin with a solid foundation to set up the project.
+Successful improvement efforts begin with a solid foundation for the project.
 The Model for Improvement poses three fundamental questions to guide the work:

 - What are we trying to accomplish?
-The team develops an aim statement that outlines what it is trying to accomplish, how much, and by when.
+The team develops an aim statement that outlines what it wants to accomplish, how much and by when.

 - How will we know if a change is an improvement?
-The team identifies process and outcome measures it will collect over time to track improvement and evaluate progress
+The team identifies process and outcome measures to collect over time to track improvement and evaluate progress.

 - What changes can we make that will result in improvement?
 The team brainstorms ideas and selects changes to test.

-The answers to the first two questions (aim and measures) should remain constant, while the ideas for potential changes will constantly evolve as the team repeatedly tests and improves on new ideas.
+The answers to the first two questions (aim and measures) should remain constant, while the ideas for potential changes will evolve as new ideas are tested and refined.

-Improvement teams turn ideas into action using small tests of change to rapidly test and implement improvements in real settings.
+Improvement teams turn ideas into action by rapidly testing and implementing changes in real settings.
 The process generally involves four steps: